Workflows system limits

 Varies per plan |

-Using the Export Flow function card, the maximum number of flows that you can export is determined by your Workflows subscription plan.
-Your organization’s available export capacity is reset every 15 minutes.
+Your org's export capacity resets every 15 minutes.
 To perform a successful export, the number of exported flows can't exceed the assigned limit.
-Otherwise, the export fails in its entirety, and no flows will be exported.
-Flow limits don't apply to exports that are performed using the Workflows Export dialog. |
+Otherwise, the export fails, and no flows are exported.
+The total number of flows counted includes flows located within any subfolders.
+Flow limits don't apply to exports performed using the Export dialog from the folder sidebar. |

 |